sunrise-stake/app/README.md

 #### 2. Purchasing carbon tokens

-The carbon token used by Sunrise Stake is the Toucan Nature Carbon Tonne token.
+The carbon token used by Sunrise Stake is the [Toucan Nature Carbon Tonne token](https://blog.toucan.earth/announcing-nct-nature-carbon-tonne/).

 NCT represents a tonne of CO2 or equivalent greenhouse gas removed from the atmosphere in various nature-based projects.
 It is issued on the Polygon and Celo blockchains and has been bridged to Solana via [Wormhole](https://wormhole.com/).

-More on the NCT can be found on Toucan’s [blog](https://blog.toucan.earth/announcing-nct-nature-carbon-tonne/) or [GitHub](https://github.com/ToucanProtocol/contracts) repository.

 The Solana bridged token mint address is [7sbtAMfAuSfsUvZKPWiXUXaizYCnpLL2BBnKNTU3wjfT](https://solscan.io/token/7sbtAMfAuSfsUvZKPWiXUXaizYCnpLL2BBnKNTU3wjfT).